KevinTheMix/CheatSheets/# IT/Microsoft.NET/WPF.md

   * **RelativeSource** = binds to an element relative to this one (see default property [mode](https://learn.microsoft.com/fr-fr/dotnet/api/system.windows.data.relativesourcemode), eg use _Self_ to display its current Width as Text)
   * [Colin Eberhardt - Everything about databinding](https://blog.scottlogic.com/2012/04/05/everything-you-wanted-to-know-about-databinding-in-wpf-silverlight-and-wp7-part-one)
   * Binding can be bypassed altogether and information passed from code-behind (à la WinForm) via controls names (eg `this.lbxUsers.Items.Add(new User("Koko"));`, but error if `ItemsSource` dependency property was set)
+* [Commands](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/advanced/commanding-overview) = do some action (eg cut/copy/paste), separates caller from action, enabled if can/not
 * [ContentControl](https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.contentcontrol) (inherits from **Control**) = base class for all controls that have a **Content** property
   * Content = the most useful property of a `ContentControl`; their nature (type) depend on the type of Control (e.g. the Content of a Textblock is its Text)
   * An intermediary container (eg `<Element><WrapPanel><Control*n></WrapPanel></Element>`) must be used in case multiple children are provided as (a parent's single child) Content